gbyuvd/ChemMiniQ3-SAbRLo/README.md

 - 🧩 **Synthetic Accessibility (SA) Rewards** — guiding generation with a classifier (`gbyuvd/synthaccess-chemselfies`) to favor molecules that are easier to synthesize.
 - 🔄 **Cyclical Gradual Generation** — a curriculum learning strategy that **gradually increases molecule length up to 25 tokens**, then **resets and repeats**, enabling faster RL convergence and stable prototyping.

-*Prototype research code — not production-ready.
-Built for speed, not scale - yet.*
+The model can be trained on a laptop with only 2GB VRAM (NVIDIA 930M in my case), for NTP+MTP it took ~2h:40m per chunk and for RL it took ~45m for 4500 steps;

 Example of a generated molecule, found no identical mol in PubChem

 `O=C(O)CC=1CCCCC=1C2=CC=CC(=C2)NC(=O)CC3=CC=CC=C3CCC`

 ![image](https://cdn-uploads.huggingface.co/production/uploads/667da868d653c0b02d6a2399/-etV70JXkUe1G7Sy1n12z.png)

+*Prototype research code — not production-ready.
+Built for speed, not scale - yet.*

 ---